anonymous-research-dev/anonymous-research-dev.github.io/docs/examples.md

 Pythonpad can be used to serve an interactive programming course on a static website, like this *GitHub Pages* website.

-Click the button below to see exercise more examples designed for a introductory Python course.
+Click the button below to see exercise more examples designed for an introductory Python course.

 <a class="button" href="/docs/exercises.html">
     See more examples